 TOKENS: A rule might place round tokens on the map.
-If all your tokens are in play, you cannot place tokens on the map.
+If all your tokens are play, you cannot place tokens on the map.
 Unless otherwise stated, tokens do not block what a character can see, characters can occupy the same squares as tokens, and characters cannot move tokens.
 Tokens follow the same rules for adjacency as characters; they must be able to "see" squares they are next to in order to be considered adjacent.
 See the source of the token for more rules.
+For the purposes of gaining points, when a token knocks out a rival, credit the knock out to the character who put that token into play.